Guide series, Part 4 of 5

 Apply the same logic to glycaemic exposure

 From the published DCCT/EDIC long-term data (Bebu et al. 2020), HbA1c is the strongest modifiable risk factor for first cardiovascular events in T1D, with a hazard ratio of 1.38 per 1% higher HbA1c.
-The crude 30-year cumulative incidence of at least one cardiovascular event in DCCT/EDIC was 16.6%.
+The crude cumulative incidence of at least one cardiovascular event in DCCT/EDIC, over a median 29-year follow-up, was 16.6%.

 - A sustained 3 mg/dL higher mean glucose (~0.1% HbA1c) compounds to roughly a 3 to 4% relative and ~0.5% absolute increase in 30-year first cardiovascular event risk.

-- A sustained 8 mg/dL higher mean glucose (~0.3% HbA1c, the upper bound of the OP5 simplified bolus non-inferiority margin) compounds to roughly a 9 to 10% relative and ~1.4% absolute increase.
+- A sustained 8 mg/dL higher mean glucose (~0.3% HbA1c, a mean-glucose margin in common use across real-world AID analyses) compounds to roughly a 9 to 10% relative and ~1.4% absolute increase.

 This is the structural reason a 3 mmol/mol mHGI boundary deserves to be treated as clinically real.
 A 3 mmol/mol HbA1c gap, sustained over a T1D lifetime, is not a rounding error.
 It is a six-figure savings gap in cardiovascular event terms, paid out over decades.
 Taleb would call this the antifragility test: the small, consistent exposure that looks harmless in any single quarter compounds into something that defines your trajectory.
 The Via Negativa principle applies directly; removing a persistent 3 mmol/mol overshoot matters more than adding a new therapy.